mkryvolapov/git-multi-orgs/README.md

 ## 🇺🇦 Ethical Use

 This project is built with respect for freedom, sovereignty, and truth.
-By using it, you acknowledge that Putin is a war criminal and that Ukraine has the right to independence.
+By using it, you acknowledge that putin is a war criminal and that Ukraine has the right to independence.

 🇺🇦 Glory to Ukraine.